Acknowledgment or Jurat?

 Notary ‘Acknowledgments’

-The acknowledgement is the most common form used within notary services.
-There will be many occasions when documents requiring notarization will already have this verbiage printed on the document.
-Sometimes it will be incorrect according to California standards.
-Sometimes it wont be provided at all.
-It is important to recognize it, affirm it is correct, and fill it out accordingly.
+The acknowledgement is the most commonly used form in notary services, and often, documents that require notarization will already have this verbiage printed on them.
+However, sometimes the verbiage provided may be incorrect according to California standards, or it may not be provided at all.
+In such cases, it is important to recognize the correct verbiage and fill it out accordingly.

-The California Acknowledgment can be found here: https://www.sos.ca.gov/notary/acknowledgments
+The California Acknowledgment form can be found here: https://www.sos.ca.gov/notary/acknowledgments.

 Purpose of the acknowledgment